 The Company is a party to various transactions with affiliated companies.
 Companies in which the Company has an investment accounted for under the cost or equity method of accounting, are considered Affiliates; any transactions or balances with such companies are considered Affiliate transactions.
-The following
+The following tables represent the Company's transactions with Affiliates for the periods presented:

 Successor Predecessor

-Nine Months Ended December 31, 2004 Three Months Ended March 31, 2004 Ended Ended March 31, December 31,
+Nine Months Ended December 31, 2004 Three Months Ended March 31, 2004 Year Ended December 31, 2003 Year Ended December 31, 2002

 (in \$ milli ons)

 Statements of Operations

 Purchases from Affiliates (1) 115 35 40 73

 Sales to Affiliates (1) 135 42 105 70

 Interest income from Affiliates 1 1

 Interest expense to Affiliates 3 5 7

-As of December 31, 2004 As of December 31, 2003 (in \$ milli ons) Balance Sheets Trade and other receivables from Affiliates 56 50 Current notes receivable (including interest) from Affiliates 50 7 Total receivables from Affiliates 106 57 Accounts payable and other liabilities due Affiliates 24 35 Short-term borrowings from Affiliates (2) 128 100 Total due Affiliates 152 135
+Successor Predecessor

+As of As of

+December 31, December 31,

+2004 2003

+(in \$ millions)

+Balance Sheets

+Trade and other receivables from Affiliates 56 50

+Current notes receivable (including interest) from Affiliates 50 7

+Total receivables from Affiliates 106 57

+Accounts payable and other liabilities due Affiliates 24 35

+Short-term borrowings from Affiliates (2) 128 100

+Total due Affiliates 152 135